karmaniverous/nextjs-template/README.md

    [personal access token](https://github.com/settings/tokens/new?scopes=repo&description=release-it)
    and add it as the value of `GITHUB_TOKEN` in `.env.development.local`.

-You can now build your project and publish a release to GitHub and NPM with these commands:
+You can now publish a release to GitHub with this command:

 ```
-npm run build
 npm run release
 ```

-When you to this, you will find that your sidebar menu and site footer contain a link to the current version's release notes.
-You can configure this by editing the component at `components/page/SidebarItemsReleaseNotes.jsx`.
+If you add your GitHub repo link to environmental variable `NEXT_PUBLIC_GITHUB_LINK` in [`.env`](./.env), you will find that your sidebar menu and site footer contain a link to the current version's release notes.

+# The Goodies

-# `lodash` Support
+## `lodash`

 [`lodash`](https://lodash.com/) is the classic Swiss-army-knife library: you could always code around it, and it isn't always appropriate, but it's super